r-spatial/RQGIS/README.md

 ======

 -   post QGIS &gt; 2.16 issue has still not been resolved.
 The issue has become even worse since no error message is reported.
 Instead everything runs smoothly, there is even a message that the output was created.
 Just there is none in the specified folders.
 Only fixing the SilentProgress()-stuff makes the issue go away...
--   install\_guide Linux compile SAGA from source is now on git (previously svn) -&gt; change the documentation accordingly
-- folder problem: sometimes RQGIS gets confused with working and temporary folders (`run_qgis`), e.g., Manuel Spinolas v.split.length example.
-Maybe you should somehow address this problem
 -   batch\_call function since we had to duplicate these lines several times...
--   execute\_cmds: rewrite in in such a way, that you can add further python commands!!
--   open\_help: automatically construct a helpfile if no documentation is availabe on the Internet (-&gt; if Python web scraping "Error" is True, construct html file)
--   does it make sense to create a RQGIS-class?
--   qgis\_session\_info -&gt; add OTB and Lidar to the list